pvtnator/SR1.20EN/README.md

 # Succubus Rhapsodia translation project.
 Mostly edited MTL using a combination of many tools and some basic understanding of Japanese.
 If you encounter issues, please read below so you understand what are relevant bugs to report.
-In general, please report game logic bugs (from a fresh save), but it's unnecessary to report untranslated lines.
+In general, please report game logic bugs (from a fresh save).
+If you want translations to be improved, look at the help section below.

 ### Original work by Dreamania.
 The official game is required to apply this patch.